ishita1818/MyDiary/README.md

 # MyDiary-
-This app lets the user to add, save and edit notes along with the date,picture and a short title.
+This app lets the user to add, save and edit notes along with the date,picture and a short title.User can save his/her personal data if he/she wants in the MyProfile section along with a nice profile picture :) Users can send me an honest feedback by an email.

 ## Some of the screenshots are: